 All children follow the National Curriculum for English, which you will find below.
 Cross-curricular links are made where appropriate and we make clear links between reading and writing experiences to build children’s confidence in their own independent writing.

 English grammar, punctuation and spelling was introduced by the government in 2013 to assess children's skills in each of these different areas of English.
 As such, it forms a part of the national tests (SATS) taken at the end of Key Stage 2.
-Grammar, punctuation and spelling are incorporated into discrete phonics lessons for Key Stage 1 and English lessons for Key Stage 2.
+Grammar, punctuation and spelling is incorporated into discrete phonics lessons for Key Stage 1 and English lessons for Key Stage 2.
 The revised National Curriculum has further raised expectations of pupils by increasing the difficulty and placing an emphasis on technical language.